dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 Hyperdb is an abstraction layer providing a general purpose distributed key/value store over the hypercore protocol.
-It is an iteration on the hyperdrive directory tree implementation, building top of the hypercore append-only log abstraction layer.
+It is an iteration on the hyperdrive directory tree implementation, building on top of the hypercore append-only log abstraction layer.
 Keys are path-like strings (eg, `/food/fruit/kiwi`), and values are arbitrary binary blobs (generally under a megabyte).